RJGY/PlexMediaManager/README.md

 ^!download {url} {channel} - Downloads the song to the requested channel.
 If the channel does not exist, it will create a new channel of the requested name.
 If the song already exists, an error will pop up saying that the song has already been downloaded with a link to the song.
 ^!playlist {url} {channel} [starting index] [ending index] - Downloads the playlist to the requested channel.
 If the channel does not exist, it will create a new channel of the requested name.
 Starting index indicates where to start downloading the playlist from (inclusive).
 Ending index indicates where to stop downloading the playlist from (exclusive).
 ^!list {channel} - Lists all songs downloaded in the channel.
+^!play c {channel} [starting index] [ending index] - Plays songs from channel.
+^!play {youtube url} - Plays song from youtube.
+^!playlist {youtube url} - Plays playlist from youtube.

 ## TODO
 - Get code from python youtube downloader
-- Code python bot
+- Code python bot which responds to text commands.
-- Create list of songs downloaded and location in discord so no duplicates
+- Create list of songs downloaded and location in discord so no duplicates by saving to txt file
 - Connect 2 services together
+- Bot should be able to play music as well.